llamaxyz/llama/docs/policy-management.md

 Policies are the building blocks of the Llama permissioning system.
 They allow users to create actions, assign roles, authorize strategies, and more.
 Without policies, a Llama instance will be unusable.
-Policies, roles, and permission IDs can be granted on instance deployment, but we are going to focus on policy management for active Llama instances in this section.
+Policies, roles, and permission IDs can be granted on instance deployment, but this section focuses on policy management for active Llama instances in this section.

-Let's dive into the best practices surrounding policy management.

 ## Key Concepts